ctsit/wordpress-vivo-card/README.md

 # About

 This repository stores php code used to communicate with [VIVO](http://github.com/vivo-project/vivo) in order to generate "business cards" displayed by the wordpress.

-Examples:
+Examples of live wordpress pages:

 * http://www.ctsi.ufl.edu/about/management/clinical-research-unit-directors/
 * http://www.ctsi.ufl.edu/about/management/program-directors/